wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/excel-automation/includes/2-launching-saving-closing.md

-## Opening an Excel File and Creating an Instance
+## Opening an Excel File and creating an instance

 The first thing that is required to Automate any Excel-related task is to create an Excel instance.